 X-rays can pass through skin, muscle, fat and blood vessels, but the calcium in your bones is much better at stopping them.
 That’s why x-rays are useful for detecting broken bones.
 That same principle can be used in a type of test to detect osteoporosis.

 A bone densitometry scan, also called a dual-energy x-ray absorptiometry (DEXA) scan, works similarly to a standard x-ray, but with some key differences.
-Bone densitometry scans are looking for areas where bone is less dense.
+Bone densitometry scans are looking for areas where the bone is less dense.
 They also use less radiation than a standard medical x-ray.
 Early detection can help medical professionals and patients work together to prevent and treat osteoporosis and avoid fractures.

 Patients with low bone mass and osteoporosis have a number of options that can help them prevent fractures.
 These techniques can be used independently, or can be used in different combinations:

-- Medications: A number of medications exist that are effective at treating osteoporosis.
+- Medications: A number of medications exist that are effective in treating osteoporosis.
 These medications slow down the body’s normal process of breaking down old bone mass.
 This helps the body “catch up” on forming new bone, which can help improve low bone density or osteoporosis.

 - Hormone therapy: Post-menopausal women are at higher risk for osteoporosis because of hormone changes that occur normally as women age.
 Hormone therapy can be used to prevent and treat low bone mass and osteoporosis for women.

 - Physical activity: Improving physical activity has direct benefits on both bone health and overall health.
-Not only does physical activity benefit bone density, but it also helps patients improve their muscular strength, flexibility, balance and reflexes, all of which can help prevent falls.
-Physical activity also has benefits on heart and circulatory health, mood, body weight and more.
+Not only does physical activity benefit bone density, but it also helps patients improve their muscular strength, flexibility, balance, and reflexes, all of which can help prevent falls.
+Physical activity also has benefits on the heart and circulatory health, mood, body weight and more.

 About Dr. Jody Mitchell

 Dr. Mitchell is a native of Owensboro and a graduate of Owensboro Catholic High School.
-He holds a bachelor’s in chemistry from Transylvania University in Lexington and earned his medical degree at the University of Kentucky, where he also completed internship, family medicine residency and a primary care sports medicine fellowship.
+He holds a bachelor’s in chemistry from Transylvania University in Lexington and earned his medical degree at the University of Kentucky, where he also completed an internship, family medicine residency, and a primary care sports medicine fellowship.
 Dr. Mitchell is board-certified in sports medicine and family medicine.